vortexgpgpu/vortex_tutorials/README.md

 ## Getting Vortex

-### Remote Access (Recommended)
+### Remote Access
-If you are not able to download and use the VM, the alternative is to use the Open OnDemand terminal interface hosted by the [CRNCH](https://crnch.gatech.edu/) Rogues Gallery.
-Instructions coming soon.
+A terminal interface hosted by the [CRNCH Rogues Gallery](https://crnch-rg.cc.gatech.edu/) is provided.
+[Instructions can be found here](./REMOTE_ACCESS.md).

 ### Docker (Experimental)
 See the [Docker instructions](./docker/README.md) for how to set up a Docker image for Vortex.

 ### System Set Up Instructions
-If you would like to set up Vortex on your own system, instructions can be found [here](https://github.com/vortexgpgpu/vortex/blob/master/docs/install_vortex.md).
+If you would like to set up Vortex on your own system, [instructions can be found here](https://github.com/vortexgpgpu/vortex/blob/master/docs/install_vortex.md).

 ## Relevant Repos